LabShengLi/nanome/README.md

 ## System Requirements
 ### CI/CD features of NANOME

-We use CI Automation Tools to enable the automated testing on every commit and on PRs to make sure that updates are not introducing bugs.
-Please check testing results on [Github](https://github.com/TheJacksonLaboratory/nanome/actions).
+We use  <span style="color:red">CI Automation Tools to **enable the automated testing on every commit and on PRs** </span>to make sure that updates are not introducing bugs.
+Please check the automatic testing results on [Github](https://github.com/TheJacksonLaboratory/nanome/actions).

 ### Hardware requirements

-NANOME is based on [Nextflow](https://www.nextflow.io/) pipeline framework, and start with raw fast5 nanopore sequencing input data with a reference genome.
-The pipeline can be configured with different RAM, CPU/GPU resources schema to parallelly run methylation-calling tools.
-For optimal usage, we recommend running NANOME pipeline on HPC or cloud computing platform, e.g., google cloud platform (GCP):
+NANOME pipeline can be easily configured with different RAM, CPU/GPU resources schema to parallelly run methylation-calling tools.
+For optimal usage, we recommend running NANOME pipeline on HPC or cloud computing platform, e.g., google cloud platform (GCP).
+The basic hardware requirements are below:
 * GPU or CPU with 2+ cores.
 * RAM: 7+ GB per cpu.
 * Storage using HDD or SSD.
 Please ensure your storage before running the pipeline.

 ### Software requirements
 NANOME pipeline uses Nextflow technology.
-Users only need to install Nextflow and one of below commonly used environment tool:
+Users only need to install [Nextflow](https://www.nextflow.io/) (check the installation guide from https://nf-co.re/usage/installation), and have one of below commonly used environment tool:
 * conda
 * docker
 * singularity